abc1196/cc-workshopgae-endpointsframework/README.md

 # App Engine Standard & Google Cloud Endpoints Frameworks & Java

 This sample demonstrates how to use Google Cloud Endpoints Frameworks using Java on App Engine Standard.
+The API shown refers to Colombia's professional football teams.

 ## Build with Maven

+### Setting Database

+To create the local MySQL database:

+0. Go to MySQL Workbench and create a new connection

+       port: 3303
+       user: root
+       password: root

+0. Create a database called 'cloud_computing'.

+0. Import the equipos.mwb table.

 ### Building the sample project

 To build the project:

+    mvn compile
+    mvn datanucleus:enhance
     mvn clean package

 ### Generating the openapi.json file